the-maldridge/mwh_site/content/post/2019-04-16-technical-debt.md

 interest debt.
-For things like a demo that was just barely good enough to stumble over the bar into production, this can be extremely high interest in the long term, and for things like being on a framework that is dead, the interest can be apocalyptic high.
+For things like a demo that was just barely good enough to stumble over the bar into production, this can be extremely high interest in the long term, and for things like being on a framework that is dead, the interest can be apocalypticly high.

 So how do you get out from under a student loan sized technical debt?
 Its a hard and unpopular road, and its a road that the business has to